Cost Center Meaning

 Cost Center Accounting is a departmental division, self-division or a group of machines or men used for the purpose of cost assignment and allocation and includes various units of activity required in a manufacturing plant or other similar operating set-up.

-- It is to be noted that a cost center is a unit that generates cost but does not generate any revenue.
+- It is a unit that generates cost but does not generate any revenue.
 In short, it can be seen as a unit that consumes resources but does not contribute to the production, sales or profitability of the business per se.

 - A cost center is also known as cost pool or expense center.